 Zebras are “non-ruminants, so plant matter passes through their system in one fell swoop.
 Their single, relatively small stomach necessitates several small meals a day.
 The nutrients from cellulose digestion are absorbed into the zebra’s blood next via the large intestine walls.

-We’ve been well aware of these facts about zebras since we’ve been coming to Africa in 2013.
-Mainly, their big bellies alerted us that they, unlike many other animals, have only one stomach.
+We’ve been well aware of these facts about zebras since we came to Africa in 2013.
+Mainly, their big bellies alerted us that they have only one stomach, unlike many other animals.
 Most antelopes, buffalo, and other wild animals are ruminants.

 What precisely is a ruminant?”